Pablo de Anda Padilla

-Pablo de Anda Padilla (July 5, 1830 – June 29, 1904) was a Catholic priest and founder of the Minim Daughters of Mary Immaculate (Hijas Mínimas de María Inmaculada, CFMM), Latin for Congregatio Filiarum Minimarum Marie.
+Pablo de Anda Padilla (July 5, 1830 – June 29, 1904) was a Catholic priest and founder of the Minim Daughters of Mary Immaculate.

-Biography
+Life

 Early years and priesthood

-Pablo de Anda Padilla was born on July 5, 1830, in the city of San Juan de los Lagos, Jalisco, México.
+Pablo de Anda Padilla was born on July 5, 1830, in the city of San Juan de los Lagos, Jalisco, Mexico.
 His parents, Mariano de Anda and Sanjuana Padilla had five children: Pedro, José Sóstenes, María Rita, María del Refugio and Pablo.
 The family environment favored his aspirations to the priesthood and, when he decided to follow that vocation, his parents supported him and moved with him, in 1845, to León, Guanajuato, Mexico, where he began his studies at the Seminary of the Pauline Fathers.

-He received Holy Orders on August 24, 1856 at the parish of Venado, in the State of San Luis Potosí, in México; his first mass was on September 12 in León, Guanajuato, México.
+He received Holy Orders on August 24, 1856 at the parish of Venado, in the State of San Luis Potosí in Mexico; his first mass was on September 12 in León, Guanajuato, Mexico.

 By the end of the month he was pronounced interim priest of Ahualulco de los Pinos, where he remained until December 14, 1856.
 On January 1, 1857 he was designated Choir Chaplain of the Cathedral Potosina, with the annexed charges of Master of ceremonies, Mayor sexton, Secretary of Council and Synod of the Clergy of the Diocese, positions he held until March 6, 1865.